Graphic light orange outline of fish carcass

 Instructions

-In a separate pan, saute your ½ diced red onion and 4 minced cloves of garlic in a little bit of oil.
-Add 2 tablespoons of aji amarillo and 1 tablespoon of aji rocoto.
+6. Stir in 2 tablespoons of aji amarillo and 1 tablespoon of aji rocoto.

 Reviews